lgellis/MiscTutorial/iconmap/readme.md

 #ggmap::register_google(key = "ENTER_YOUR_API_KEY")
 ```

-Convert UTM to Lat and Long
+Convert UTM to lat and long
 ---------------------------

 One thing that really confused me was trying to understand what the x and y coordinates were representing in the open data.
 After looking at their Q&A I realized that they are in Universal Transverse Mercator (UTM) format.